Ventricular Septal Defect

 Talk with your doctor about the best treatment plan for you or your child.
 Treatment options include the following:

 More than half of VSDs will close on their own.
-If there are no signs of heart failure, your doctor may recommend periodic check-ups to see if the defect closes on its own.
+If there are no signs of heart failure, the doctor may recommend periodic check-ups to see if the defect closes on its own.

-Surgery is often recommended to repair large VSDs that cause symptoms or that have not closed by one year of age.
+Surgery is often recommended to repair large VSDs that cause symptoms or that have not closed by 1 year of age.
 This involves open heart surgery to place a patch over the hole.

 Since it is unclear what causes congenital VSDs, there is no known way to prevent them.
 Acquired VSDs may be prevented by early treatment of heart attacks.

 National Heart, Lung, and Blood Institute

 Crenshaw BS, et al. Risk factors, angiographic patterns, and outcomes in patients with ventricular septal defect complicating acute myocardial infarction.
 Circulation.
 2000;101;27-32.